vixen-shell/vixen-shell.github.io/docs/install.md

 * ### Hyprland Extra Feature

-    For Hypreland user, I strongly recommend installing the additional 'hypland' feature.
-It will allow you to retrieve extensive information about the window manager (via hyprctl) as well as access to the UNIX socket (socket2) that continuously broadcasts Hyprland events.
+    For Hypreland user, I strongly recommend installing the additional **hypland** feature.
+It will allow you to retrieve extensive information about the window manager as well as access to the UNIX socket that continuously broadcasts Hyprland events.

     ``` bash
     vxm --features add --extra hyprland